Corasinth/mass-gmail-sender/README.md

 These are the controls for this program.

 `a`:: Opens a new email and auto-populates it.
 `s`:: Sends the open email.
 `d`:: Discards the draft of the current email.
 `Up Arrow Key`:: Increments the current row by one.
 Loops around if you reach the last row.
 `Down Arrow Key`:: Decrements the current row by one.
-Loops around if you reach the first row `F1`:: Toggles testing mode.
+Loops around if you reach the first row.
+`F1`:: Toggles testing mode.
 `F2`:: Suspends program and all hot keys except F2 and F3.
 `F3`:: Quits the program.

 ## Features